 Many ingredients suggested for smoothies, like fruits, have a high glycemic index.
 This means they will spike your blood sugar and insulin levels almost immediately.
 This is the exact opposite of what you are striving for on a low-carb diet.

-The best way to reduce this effect is to add a mixture of protein, fiber, and fat to the smoothie.
+The best way to reduce this effect is to add a mixture of protein, fiber, and fat to the green smoothie.
 The combination of protein powder and the healthy fats in avocados makes this green smoothie recipe low carb and easy on your blood sugar.
+But if you want you can always add some berries in your smoothies.
+This low carb raspberry smoothie is AMAZING!

 Are protein smoothies good for weight loss?